 The Guayacan, Mistal, Guayaibi, and White Quebracho hardwoods from Argentina are used to make the Kamado Joe All Natural Big Block Argentinian XL Premium Charcoal.
-To make lump charcoal, all of these woods, which are recognized for their hardness, are burned in outdoor ovens.
-As a result, you get a clean-burning wood with a pleasant scent.
+To make lump charcoal, all these woods, which are recognized for their hardness, are burned in outdoor ovens.
+As a result, you get clean-burning wood with a pleasant scent.

 A heavy-duty paper bag protects against moisture and spills.
 There are lumps of various sizes in the pack, including huge, medium, and small pieces.
-Large portions can be used for a protracted cooking session.
+Large portions can be used for a long cooking session.
 Smaller pieces, on the other hand, light up faster and faster while grilling meals like steaks and burgers.

 With a strong woody flavor, Kamado Joe lump charcoal enhances the flavor of the cuisine.
-It also contains oak in addition to the Argentenain hardwood.
+It also contains oak in addition to Argentenain hardwood.
 It may reach a maximum temperature of 1,100 degrees Fahrenheit.
 You can also cook your steak at a steady temperature of 750 degrees Fahrenheit.

 - Can be used up to three times

 - 100% natural